In the late springtime, you may notice large numbers of brown and iridescent shiny green beetles around your lawn and

 Both species of beetles begin their life cycles as grub worm under the lawn or garden soil.

 At larval stage, they are called white grubs or white grub worms.

 What do June Bugs eat?
-As white grubs they grow and thrive by feeding on the roots of plants.
+As white grubs they grow and thrive by feeding on the plant roots.

 When they emerge in the spring time (usually during the months of May and June) they move on to do moderate damage to your flowers, veggies, grass, shrubs and trees.